IamJackReed/psm/docs/scrum-q&a.md

 - The improved organisational agility allows pursuing market opportunities successfully, which previously would have been considered futile.
 - There has been a reduced allocation of resources to low-value products.
 - Lead time, from validated idea to shipped product, has been reduced.
-- The cycle time10 for hypotheses validations has been reduced, speeding up the product discovery process.
+- The cycle time for hypotheses validations has been reduced, speeding up the product discovery process.
 - Improved team happiness is exhibited by reduced churn and an increase in the number of referrals from team members.
 - Increased competitiveness in the war for talent can be demonstrated by an increase in the number of experienced people willing to join the organisation.
 - Increased software quality can be demonstrated by measurably less technical debt11, fewer bugs, and less time spent on maintenance.